dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 * The dataset has to be constantly updated with latest specifcs

 ## Conclusion
 As part of the project I was successfully able to extract a dataset, define questions and explore the data using data exploratory and wrangling techniques to anwser the questions.
-The project has helped me learn and think on how to anticipate and handle issues while cleaning up data and how to overcome the same.
-It has also taought me the trick to think further beyond the data and help to improve the same.
+As part of the anaylysis I have encounterd some issues while celaning up the data and were able to handle issues to overcome the same.
+Also provided suggestions to help to improve the dataset.

 ## References
 * SQLite Tutorial http://www.sqlitetutorial.net/sqlite-sample-database/